baraakh30/RopePullingSimulation/README.md

 - `consecutiveWinsNeeded`: Number of consecutive round wins to end the game
 - `gameDuration`: Maximum game duration in seconds
 - `waitBeforeWin`: Seconds a team must maintain their lead to win a round
+- `fallProbability` : The Percentage of the Fall Probability of players

 ## Running the Simulation